cthulahoops/chatcli/README.md

 # ChatCLI

 ChatCLI is a command-line tool that uses the OpenAI GPT-3 API to provide a chat bot interface that can answer your questions.
 It provides a simple and intuitive way to interact with GPT-3 by asking questions and getting relevant answers.

+This command is in early development and the interface and log file format are unstable and changing rapidly.
+I'd love to get feedback on what would make this tool more useful.

 ## Installation